 The Blue Campaign has developed awareness and training materials to help increase awareness and educate on the indicators of human trafficking.

-Today, the Department of Homeland Security (DHS) Blue Campaign is launching two new tools to help raise public consciousness of the terrible crime of human trafficking across the Nation.
+Today, the Department of Homeland Security’s (DHS) Blue Campaign is releasing a new resource to help those who work in the hospitality industry to combat human trafficking.

 This month, the Department of Homeland Security’s (DHS) Blue Campaign is marking an important milestone - six years of work to combat human trafficking in the United States.
 Since 2010, the Blue Campaign has served as the unified voice for the Department’s efforts to combat human trafficking.